baites/baites.github.io/_posts/2029-09-16-mixin-and-policy-based-designs-in-python.md

 Here a list of the differences between approaches:

-* The relationship between classes are not the same affecting the Python's Method Resolution Order or MRO, see figure below.
+* The relationship between classes is not the same affecting the Python's Method Resolution Order or MRO, see figure below.
-* The mixin's base classes are defined or instantiated the user create the new class.
+* The mixin's base classes are defined or instantiated when the user creates the new class.
-* However, policy-based host classes definition is delayed until the user calls the factory function.
+* However, policy-based host class definition is delayed until the user calls the factory function.
 * It is possible to provide default policy classes, but you cannot have mixin default classes.

 <center>